hotpxl/low-rate-tcp-targeted-dos-attacks/README.md

     ```

 4. Now, `cd low-rate-tcp-targeted-dos-attacks` and `sudo ./run.sh` to run the
     experiment.
 Please be patient; a run takes between 1 to 2 hours.
+If you
+    want to have the full results as in our blog post, run with `sudo ./run.sh
+    -f`.

 5. After the script runs, it will show you a URL where you can view the
     results.
 There should be two generated `.png` files in the root directory.